nhsuk/nhsuk-service-manual-community-backlog/.github/ISSUE_TEMPLATE/new-feature.md

 - What evidence do you have that services across the NHS need it?
 - What evidence do you have that it meets the needs of the users of those services?
 - Have you checked that it doesn't already exist in the NHS digital service manual?
+- Are you proposing that we add something from the GDS design system to the NHS digital service manual?
 -->

 ## Anything else

 <!--
-If you can, include links to any examples, research or code to support your proposal.
+If you can, include these to support your proposal:
+- links to any examples
+- research or design thinking
+- screenshots (ideally tested examples)
+- any user research insight
+- code
 -->